Newport to Ensenada International Yacht Race: History

 The multihull record of 6:46:40 set by Steve Fossett's 60-foot Stars and Stripes catamaran in 1998 remains intact as the only boat ever to finish before sundown, although in 2014 two Maxi trimarans finished in under 8 hours, finishing the race in 7:40 & 7:42 respectively: "Orion" followed by "Mighty Merloe".

-In 2009, boat designer Randy Reynolds was denied entry into the race by the organizers who felt his twin-hulled catamaran was too prone to capsizing.
+In 2009, boat designer Randy Reynolds was denied entry into the race by the organizers, citing his twin-hulled catamaran was too prone to capsizing.
 Reynolds in response created the Border Run, a Newport Beach to San Diego race billed as a safer alternative.

 The 2009 race moved the start to allow spectators on Balboa Pier it had previously been set just outside the entrance to Newport Bay.
 Winds blew steadily from start to finish at 9-12 knots, even in Todos Santos Bay near the finish line, and from an off-wind direction that allowed everyone to sail the rhumb (direct) line.
 Of 260 starters, there were 257 finishers, and all finished by 4 p.m.
 Saturday, 19 hours ahead of the usual 11 a.m.
 Sunday cutoff time.

 During the 2012 race, the yacht Aegean was wrecked with four fatalities, the first in the event's history.
 The boat likely collided with North Coronado Island, where debris was found.

 2014 saw strong headwinds for most of the race, with the "MOD 70 Trimaran" first to finish "Orion" finishing in 7 hours and 40 minutes with "MIGHTY MERLOE" an ORMA 60 Trimaran finishing at 7 hours and 42 minutes.
 The Maxi yacht "Wizard" finished the 2014 race in 11:38:34 making it the first mono-hull.
 The fleet experienced seas of up to 8 feet as well as a heavy rain shower approx. 4 am Saturday morning making the race a rather wet one.
 The strong winds assisted most of the 2014 fleet in finishing the race in under 24 hours.